 How do I know if I've got it?

 High impact exercise such as running and jumping should be avoided if tendon pain is more than 4/10 on a scale of 1 to 10 in a 24 to 48 hour period after exercise.
-At this stage a programme of low impact cross training such as cycling, swimming or pool running is important to maintain aerobic fitness and mobilise the tendon without overloading it.
+At this stage low impact cross training such as cycling, swimming or pool running is important to maintain aerobic fitness and mobilise the tendon without overloading it.

 The secret to quicker recovery with Achilles Tendon problems is managing load through the tendon, making sure the tendon is not ‘overloaded’ or ‘underloaded’.
 This can be tricky to get right so in most cases some professional help will be needed to properly manage the injury and speed up the healing process.